CLOSE Close

 So you’re interested in getting a portable generator…

-Maybe you want to make sure the food in your freezer stays frozen if there’s a power outage.
+Maybe you want to make sure food in your freezer stays frozen if there’s a power outage.
 Or you need to power the well pump that provides you with drinking water.
 Or you want to be able to use your gas or oil furnace when the power’s out.
-Or your at-home business requires that you have power to run computers or other equipment.
+Or your at-home business requires power to run computers or other equipment.

-Also, according to the Consumer Product Safety Commission, using a portable generator INDOORS (even if windows and doors are open) can kill you in minutes because the exhaust from the portable generator contains high concentrations of carbon monoxide (a poison that cannot be seen and has no odor).
+Also, according to the Consumer Product Safety Commission, using a portable generator INDOORS (even with windows and doors open) can kill you in minutes because exhaust from the portable generator contains high concentrations of carbon monoxide (a poison that cannot be seen and has no odor).
 DO NOT place a portable generator inside your home or garage when you are running it.

 Frequently asked questions about portable generators and using them safely: